-In this article we shall consider the functions of both the bronchial and the pulmonary circulation and the special adaptations required to meet these.
+This article considers the functions of both the bronchial and pulmonary circulation and their special adaptations.

-Deoxygenated blood leaves the right ventricle of the heart through the pulmonary valve and enters the pulmonary trunk.
-This divides into the right and left pulmonary arteries.
+Deoxygenated blood leaves the right ventricle of the heart through the pulmonary valve and enters the pulmonary trunk, which divides into the right and left pulmonary arteries.
 More information about the pulmonary arteries can be found here.

-In the lungs the arteries divide further into very fine capillaries at the alveoli, allowing gas exchange to take place.
+In the lungs the arteries divide further into smaller capillaries at the alveoli, allowing gas exchange to take place.
 Oxygen diffuses from the alveoli into the pulmonary capillaries while carbon dioxide diffuses from the capillaries into the alveoli.

-This newly oxygenated blood leaves the lungs through the pulmonary veins to the left atrium of the heart, completing the pulmonary cycle.
+This newly oxygenated blood leaves the lungs through the pulmonary veins to the heart’s left atrium, completing the pulmonary cycle.
 The blood is then distributed around the body via the systemic circulation.

-Since the right heart cannot work independently of the left heart both the right and left ventricle must have the same cardiac output to prevent blood building up in either the systemic or pulmonary circulation.
-This means the pulmonary circulation must be able to accept the entire cardiac output (5L).
+Since the right heart cannot work independently of the left heart, both the right and left ventricles must have the same cardiac output to prevent blood from building up in either the systemic or pulmonary circulation.
+This means the pulmonary circulation must be able to accept the entire cardiac output (5L/min).

-To facilitate high volumes of blood flowing through it, the pulmonary circulation has:
+To facilitate high volumes of blood flowing through it, the pulmonary circulation has several adaptations.

 - Low resistance – The pulmonary vessels are shorter and wider compared to vessels in the systemic circulation.
 Additionally, pulmonary capillaries run in parallel, rather than in series like the systemic circulation, which reduces pressure further.
-There is also relatively little smooth muscle in the arterioles which helps to reduce arterial tone.
+There is also relatively little smooth muscle in the arterioles, which helps to reduce arterial tone.
 These properties allow the pulmonary circulatory system to operate at a lower resistance.

-- A large surface area available for gas exchange due to the branching structure of the pulmonary tree
+- A large surface area is available for gas exchange due to the branching structure of the pulmonary tree.

-- A short diffusion distance – the combined thickness of the alveolar endothelium and the capillary endothelium is approximately 0.3µm.
-The very high density of capillaries also means that the alveolar wall is always close to a capillary.
+- A short diffusion distance – The combined thickness of the alveolar endothelium and the capillary endothelium is approximately 0.3µm.
+Moreover, the very high density of capillaries also means that the alveolar wall is always close to a capillary.

 Ventilation Perfusion Matching

-To maintain this V/Q ratio, blood must be diverted away from poorly ventilated alveoli and directed towards better ventilated alveoli.
-This is ensured by hypoxic pulmonary vasoconstriction, whereby alveolar hypoxia results in vasoconstriction of the pulmonary vessels supplying that area, hence reducing perfusion of the poorly ventilated alveoli.
+To maintain this V/Q ratio, blood must be diverted away from poorly ventilated alveoli and directed towards better-ventilated alveoli.
+This is ensured by hypoxic pulmonary vasoconstriction, whereby small pulmonary arteries constrict to redirect blood flow from poorly ventilated areas of the lung to better-ventilated lung areas.

 Formation of Tissue Fluid

-Fluid formation in tissues is determined by starling forces.
-Increased hydrostatic pressure of the blood in the capillaries pushes fluid out of the vessels at the arterial end while oncotic pressure (exerted by large molecules such as plasma proteins) draws fluid back into the capillary at the venous end.
+Starling forces determine fluid formation in tissues.
+The increased hydrostatic pressure of the blood in the capillaries pushes fluid out of the vessels at the arterial end.
+In contrast, oncotic pressure (exerted by large molecules such as plasma proteins) draws fluid back into the capillary at the venous end.

-The low capillary pressure of the pulmonary vessels minimises the formation of tissue fluid in the lungs.
-This means that only a small amount of fluid leaves the capillaries, and nearly all of this is reabsorbed, which protects against fluid formation in the lungs.
+The low capillary pressure of the pulmonary vessels minimises fluid formation in the lungs.
+This means that only a small amount of fluid leaves the capillaries, and nearly all of this is reabsorbed.
+This is a protective mechanism against fluid formation in the lungs.